-Other income of the Group increased by 66.5% from approximately RMB44.8 million for the year ended 31 December 2019 to approximately RMB74.6 million for the year ended 31 December 2020, primarily due to the increase in bank interest income, compensation and government grants.
-The increase in bank interest income and compensation, which primarily included the liquidated damages from the Group's property purchases, was in line with the business expansion of the Group.
-In addition, the local governments provided subsidies for employment stabilization to combat the COVID-19's adverse effects on the economy, which caused the increase in government grants.
+Other income of the Group increased by 111.5% from approximately RMB74.6 million for the year ended 31 December 2020 to approximately RMB157.8 million for the year ended 31 December 2021, primarily due to the increase in bank interest income, exchange gain, commercial compensation and gain arising on disposal of investment properties.
+The increase in bank interest income and commercial compensation, which primarily included the liquidated damages paid by defaulting customers for the Group's property purchases, was in line with the business expansion of the Group.